D4majaUK/D4majaUK/about.md

 ![Queen Elizabeth II](/Portfolio/images/Queen-Elizabeth-II.png)

-> God of love, we thank you for the lifge of The Queen, for her service to our nation, and for her faith in you.
+> God of love, we thank you for the life of The Queen,
 >
+> for her service to our nation, and for her faith in you.
+>
+> Be close to all of us who mourn,
+>
-> Be close to all of us who mourn, that we might find comfort and hope in your love,
+> that we might find comfort and hope in your love,
 >
 > Amen.
 <p align="right"><em>- Coventry Cathedral</em></p>